SxWoods/GreenGenie/README.md

 # GreenGenie
-Green Genie is a app that aims to give any marijauna plant growing enthusiast, a database to log for marijuana strains.
+Green Genie is an app that aims to give any marijauna plant growing enthusiast, a database to log for marijuana strains.
 It will also give you the location of your local despensaries.

 ## FEATURES
 - Gives user ability to create a login and sign in